 Explain the policy for reviewing INPO operating experience (OE) reports during inspection activities.

 TASKS: 1.
-ReviewCoordination of NRC
+Review IMC 0301, “Coordination of NRC Visits to Commercial Reactor Sites

 Review the section in IMC 0612 on third-party reviews.

 Meet with your supervisor or the person designated to be your resource for this activity to discuss the items listed in the evaluation criteria section.